''Is it illegal to not display a food hygiene rating sticker?''

 🔹The hygiene rating sticker builds customer trust — and honesty goes a long way.

-🔹You can control your story if you have a dismal food hygiene rating sticker.
-Grab the Crisis Comms Kit at the end of this post to receive free tools to protect your business reputation.
+🔹To control your own story.
+Because despite what people think, a dismal hygiene rating score is better coming from you.
+Grab the Crisis Comms Kit at the end of this post to receive free tools to shield your business from the aftermath of a bad score.

 The Food Standards Agency published a survey in 2023 that found businesses in England with a rating of 5 were more likely to display their hygiene rating sticker (77%), while those with a rating of 4 (43%) or 3 (39%) were less likely.

-So you could turn this into a positive opportunity by displaying your hygiene rating sticker where it is voluntary, even when your competitors may hide theirs.
+Feeling proud of your hygiene rating?
+Then turn this into a positive opportunity – display your sticker where it is voluntary, even when your competitors may hide theirs.

 Looking for more creative ways to turn your hygiene rating sticker into a marketing advantage?
 Check out our latest post: How to Use Your Hygiene Rating as a Marketing Tactic.

-Have you recently received a dismal food hygiene rating score?
+Have you recently received a low food hygiene rating score?
 That’s ok – but don’t just accept it.
 There are three protections (known as safeguards) in place.
 You have the option to:

 🔹Submit a “right of reply”